 But Carter never wrote any of that.
 It was added by a Times editor and was supposed to be removed before the paper went to press.
 The Times says it was all a "production error."

 The Council on American-Islamic Relations (search) has called on Americans to read the Koran to show that "bigots do not represent our nation's values" — this after a shopping bag filled with a burnt copy of the Koran and other scorched Arab writings was found outside a mosque in Blacksburg, Virginia last month.

 The American-Arab Anti Discrimination Committee (search) called it a hate crime, insisting, "books don't burn themselves and end up outside of a mosque."
 But it turns out the bag came from a Muslim student at Virginia Tech, who was hoping the Koran, burned in a house fire last year, could be given a respectful disposal.
 The student, who called police last week , said he left a note with the shopping bag, but it apparently blew away.

 An 'Orchestrated Right-Wing Attack'?

-Newsweek senior editor and Washington Post heiress Lally Weymouth threw a Fourth of July party in the Hamptons on Saturday, and invited such guests as New York Democratic Senator Chuck Schumer.
+Newsweek senior editor and Washington Post heiress Lally Weymouth (search) threw a Fourth of July party in the Hamptons on Saturday, and invited such guests as New York Democratic Senator Chuck Schumer (search).
 ABC wanted Schumer to appear on its Sunday show — live from Washington the next morning, but Schumer didn't want to miss the party.

 No problem.
 ABC chartered a plane to pick up Schumer in the Hamptons early Sunday, fly him to Washington so he could be in-studio, and then fly him back to the Hamptons later that day.